adaptingadapting/Holberton-SpeedrunAllChecksPercent/903pointers_arrays_strings/README.md

 task 7 was very difficult to figure out, not so much to implement, one of those cool paatterns to learn, ironically i had already used that for some other excercises today so yeah, blind spot for me there

 task 0 memset im kind of annoyed already that these 3 are in the same directory but whatever, task 0 was kind of tricky because str[i] doesnt ever exist so just < n ahs to serve

+task 1 memcpy kind of funny that in the example its printed wrong for the sake of the viewer, that kind of threw me off for a couple minutes honlestly